tmobile/magentaA11y/_checklist-web/loading-spinner.md

 ---
 layout: entry
-title:  "Loading spinner"
+title:  "Loader / spinner"
 description: "How to code and test an accessible loading spinner for Web"
 categories: main form
 order: 0

 keyboard:
   arrow keys: |
-    The spinner is able to be browsed
+    Content within the loader is browsed in logical order
+  tab: |
+    Focus visibly moves only within the loader

 mobile:
   swipe: |
-    Reads the spinner
+    Reads the loader

 screenreader:
   name:  |
-    The spinner's purpose is clear
+    The loader's purpose is clear
   role:  |
     It identifies itself as some kind of progress or loading indicator
   state:  |